 This teahouse and lodge are run by local settlers, so trekkers can experience local hospitality and feel the emotion of home away from home.

-Basically, all the teahouse and lodge will have a room with two single beds and a tea table to keep our belongings.
+Basically, all the teahouses and lodges will have a room with two single beds and a tea table to keep our belongings.
 They will provide a thick mattress for the bed, a bedsheet, a pillow, and a blanket for each bed.
-Some rooms might have attach-toilet, but normally they will have a common toilet on every floor.
+Some rooms might have an attach-toilet, but normally they will have a common toilet on every floor.

 Required Permits for Manaslu Trek:

-Manaslu region is a restricted region in Nepal, this region was opened for trekkers only in 1991 AD but with special provision.
+Manaslu region is a restricted region in Nepal, this region was opened for trekkers only in 1991 AD but with special provisions.

-Apart from this, the Manaslu region also borders the Annapurna Conservation Area, this makes Manaslu Trek follow two different trails of the Manaslu and Annapurna region.
+Apart from this, the Manaslu region also borders the Annapurna Conservation Area, this makes Manaslu Trek follow two different trails of the Manaslu and Annapurna regions.